83rd Infantry Division (United States): Combat chronicle

 Moving to the Hurtgen Forest, the 83rd Division thrust forward from Gressenich to the west bank of the Roer.
 It entered the Battle of the Bulge, 27 December, striking at Rochefort and reducing the enemy salient in a bitter struggle.
 The division moved back to Belgium and the Netherlands for rehabilitation and training, 22 January 1945.
 On 1 March, the 83rd Division advanced toward the Rhine in Operation Grenade, and captured Neuss.
 The west bank of the Rhine from north of Oberkassel to the Erft Canal was cleared and defensive positions established by 2 March and the division renewed its training.
 The 83rd Division crossed the Rhine south of Wesel, 29 March, and advanced across the Munster Plain to the Weser, crossing it at Bodenwerder.
 The division crossed the Leine, 8 April, and attacked to the east, pushing over the Harz Mountain region and advancing to the Elbe at Barby.
 That city was taken on 13 April.
 The 83rd Division established a bridgehead over the river.

 On 11 April 1945 the 83rd Division encountered Langenstein-Zwieberge, a subcamp of the Buchenwald concentration camp.

-At the camp, the troops found approximately 1,100 inmates.
-The inmates were malnourished and in extremely poor physical condition.
+At the camp, the troops found approximately 1,100 inmates who were malnourished and in extremely poor physical condition.
 The 83rd Division reported the death rate at the camp had been 500 per month.
-Also, that the prisoners had been forced to work 16-hour days in nearby mines, and were shot if they became too weak to work.
+The prisoners had been forced to work 16-hour days in nearby mines, and were shot if they became too weak to work.
 After liberation, the death rate continued at approximately 25–50 people per day, due to the severe physical debilitation of the prisoners.

-To slow the spread of sickness and death, the 83rd Division ordered the local German mayor to supply the camp with food and water.
-Also, medical supplies were requisitioned from the U.S. Army's 20th Field Hospital.
+To slow the spread of sickness and death, the 83rd Division ordered the local German mayor to supply the camp with food and water, and medical supplies were requisitioned from the U.S. Army's 20th Field Hospital.
 In addition, the 83rd Division recovered documents for use by war crimes investigators.